Internet-of-People/iop-content-address-network/README.md

   Use 'ipfs <command> --help' to learn more about each command.

   ipfs uses a repository in the local file system.
 By default, the repo is located at ~/.ipfs.
-To change the repo location, set the $IPFS_PATH environment variable:
+To change the repo location, set the $IOPCAN_PATH environment variable:

-    export IPFS_PATH=/path/to/ipfsrepo
+    export IOPCAN_PATH=/path/to/iopcanrepo
 ```

 ## Getting Started